This Toyota Concept-i Car Wants To Be Your BFF

 Let me explain.

 The idea is that if you get in the car after a long stressful day at work, Yui could process your state of mind using biometric feedback and recommend a safer, more scenic beach stretch to help you decompress on your commute home.
-And if your eyes start to get heavy while you’re in driving mode, Yui will recognize your heavily batting eyelids and will increase air flow and “engage in a conversation to keep you alert,” before shifting into autonomous driving mode to counteract any perceptible drops in attentiveness.
+And if your eyes start to get heavy while you’re in driving mode, Yui will recognize your heavily batting eyelids and will increase air flow and “engage in a conversation to keep you alert” — before shifting into autonomous driving mode to counteract any perceptible drops in attentiveness.

 “At a certain point, if you’re going to fall asleep, Yui will say, ‘You seem very tired, is it okay if I take control now?'” explains Cartabiano.
 “And you could say, ‘Yes, Yui please take control.’
 What we want to happen, is a direct turnover of vehicle control of driver-to-car and car-to-driver.”

 It’s where the whole self-driving car thing is headed — a nod to how a car could potentially start looking out for their drivers and Toyota is envisioning an avenue to help make it a reality.
-A car that gets more intelligent, the more you drive it… it could happen.
+Vehicles that get more intelligent, the more you drive them… it could happen.
 If it does, the Concept-i could feasibly be your best friend by the year 2030 once the robot apocalypse officially happens.

 The dog will have had a good run.